beginning of content

 Key facts

-• Prostate cancer is a disease in which abnormal cells grow in the prostate, part of the male reproductive system.
+• Prostate cancer is a disease in which abnormal cells grow in the prostate, which is part of the male reproductive system.

-• Symptoms of prostate cancer include problems with urination and pain in the lower back, upper thighs or hips.
+• Prostate cancer symptoms include trouble urinating and pain in the lower back, upper thighs or hips.

 • Your chances of getting prostate cancer can be affected by your family history, ethnicity and age.